pavuzu/technical-interview-questions/docs/dotNet.md

 Livelocks can be caused by improper thread synchronization, incorrect handling of resource allocation, or the design of algorithms that lead to conflicting actions.
 They can be challenging to identify and resolve, requiring careful analysis and adjustment of the system's logic or behavior.

 To mitigate livelocks, it is essential to design systems with clear rules for resource allocation, use proper synchronization mechanisms, and ensure that threads or processes can make progress towards their goals without being hindered by conflicting actions or dependencies.

+### What is Task-based Asynchronous Pattern (TAP)?

+The Task-based Asynchronous Pattern (TAP) is a design pattern introduced in .NET Framework 4.5 and later versions to simplify asynchronous programming.
+It provides a standardized way to work with asynchronous operations using the `Task` and `Task<T>` types.

+The TAP revolves around the concept of using Tasks to represent asynchronous operations.
+A `Task` represents the eventual completion or result of an asynchronous operation.
+It provides methods and properties to check the status of the operation, await its completion, and retrieve the result or handle any exceptions.

+The key components of the TAP are:

+- **Asynchronous Methods**: TAP encourages the use of asynchronous methods that return a `Task` or `Task<T>`.
+These methods are typically suffixed with "Async" to indicate their asynchronous nature.
+By using `async` and `await` keywords, you can write asynchronous code that appears synchronous and is easier to understand and maintain.
+- **Task-based APIs**: TAP encourages the design of APIs that follow the Task-based pattern.
+Instead of using callbacks or event handlers, these APIs expose asynchronous methods that return Tasks.
+This allows consumers of the APIs to use `async`/`await` to handle the asynchronous operations in a more natural and sequential manner.
+- **Task Composition**: TAP supports composing multiple asynchronous operations using methods like `Task.WhenAll` and `Task.WhenAny`.
+These methods allow you to wait for multiple tasks to complete or retrieve the result of the first task that completes.

+The benefits of TAP include:

+- **Improved Readability**: TAP makes asynchronous code easier to read and write by eliminating the need for callbacks and complex state management.
+- **Simplified Error Handling**: TAP allows you to handle exceptions thrown by asynchronous operations using `try`/`catch` blocks, similar to synchronous code.
+- **Integration with Language Features**: TAP integrates well with language features like `async`/`await`, allowing you to write asynchronous code in a sequential and intuitive manner.
+- **Interoperability**: TAP-based code can be used with other asynchronous programming models, such as Event-based Asynchronous Pattern (EAP) and Asynchronous Programming Model (APM), by using adapter methods provided by the framework.

+Overall, the Task-based Asynchronous Pattern (TAP) provides a standardized and more intuitive approach to asynchronous programming in .NET.
+It simplifies the development of asynchronous code, improves code readability, and enhances the overall performance and responsiveness of applications.

+### What is Event-based Asynchronous Pattern (EAP)?

+The Event-based Asynchronous Pattern (EAP) is a design pattern introduced in .NET Framework to handle asynchronous operations using events and event handlers.
+It was commonly used prior to the introduction of the Task-based Asynchronous Pattern (TAP) in .NET Framework 4.5.

+The EAP is based on the concept of raising events to notify the consumer of the completion or progress of an asynchronous operation.
+It typically involves three main components:

+- **Event Handler Methods**: These methods are used to handle events raised by asynchronous operations.
+They have a specific signature that accepts an object representing the sender of the event and an event argument object containing relevant data.
+- **Asynchronous Methods**: Asynchronous methods are suffixed with "Async" to indicate their asynchronous nature.
+These methods typically raise events to notify the progress or completion of the operation.
+They also provide methods to cancel the operation if necessary.
+- **Event Model**: The event model includes events that are raised at different stages of the asynchronous operation, such as progress events, completion events, and error events.
+Consumers of the asynchronous operation can subscribe to these events using event handlers to perform specific actions.

+The key characteristics of the Event-based Asynchronous Pattern include:

+- Asynchronous operations are typically started by calling an asynchronous method that initiates the operation and returns immediately.
+- Progress events are raised to provide updates on the progress of the operation.
+These events can include information such as the percentage of completion or the current state of the operation.
+- Completion events are raised when the asynchronous operation has completed, either successfully or with an error.
+These events provide the result or error information to the consumer.
+- Event handlers can be registered to handle specific events raised by the asynchronous operation.

+The Event-based Asynchronous Pattern (EAP) has been widely used in older versions of the .NET Framework to handle asynchronous operations.
+However, with the introduction of the Task-based Asynchronous Pattern (TAP) in .NET Framework 4.5, TAP has become the recommended approach for asynchronous programming due to its improved readability and integration with language features like `async`/`await`.

+### What is Asynchronous Programming Model (APM)?

+The Asynchronous Programming Model (APM) is a design pattern used in .NET Framework to handle asynchronous operations.
+It is an older pattern that was commonly used prior to the introduction of the Task-based Asynchronous Pattern (TAP) and `async`/`await` keywords in .NET Framework 4.5.

+The APM is based on the concept of using `BeginXXX` and `EndXXX` methods to initiate and handle asynchronous operations.
+It involves the following components:

+-**Begin Method**: The `BeginXXX` method is used to start an asynchronous operation.
+It takes a set of input parameters, a callback method, and an optional state object.
+The Begin method returns an `IAsyncResult` object representing the status of the asynchronous operation.
+- **End Method**: The `EndXXX` method is used to retrieve the result of the asynchronous operation.
+It takes the `IAsyncResult` object returned by the Begin method and returns the result of the operation.
+The End method is typically called inside the callback method or another part of the code that handles the completion of the asynchronous operation.
+- **Callback Method**: The callback method is registered with the `BeginXXX` method and is called when the asynchronous operation completes.
+It takes an `IAsyncResult` object as a parameter and can access the result of the operation using the corresponding `EndXXX` method.

+The key characteristics of the Asynchronous Programming Model include:

+- **Explicit Begin and End methods**: Asynchronous operations are started by calling the Begin method, and the result is obtained by calling the End method.
+- **Callback-based approach**: The callback method is used to handle the completion of the asynchronous operation.
+It is responsible for processing the result and performing any necessary post-processing logic.
+- **Manual state management**: The state object can be used to pass additional information or context between the Begin and End methods.

+While the Asynchronous Programming Model (APM) was widely used in earlier versions of the .NET Framework, it has been largely superseded by the Task-based Asynchronous Pattern (TAP) and `async`/`await` keywords introduced in .NET Framework 4.5.
+The TAP provides a more intuitive and readable way to write asynchronous code, making it the recommended approach for asynchronous programming in modern .NET applications.

 ## .NET Core - Basics